Skip to content

 Application Data <----------------> Application Data

-JARM works by actively sending 10 TLS Client Hello packets to a target TLS server and capturing specific attributes of the TLS Server Hello responses.
-The aggregated TLS server responses are then hashed in a specific way to produce the JARM fingerprint.
+JARM operates by actively transmitting 10 distinct TLS Client Hello packets to a target server and recording specific attributes from the resulting TLS Server Hello responses.
+These aggregated responses are subsequently hashed using a proprietary algorithm to generate the final JARM fingerprint.

 ┌──(kali㉿redstar-os)-[~/jarm]